Rosário Gambôa: Political career

-Gambôa was elected as a deputy in the Assembly of the Republic in the 2019 Portuguese legislative election on the Socialist Party's list for the Porto District.
+Gambôa was elected as a deputy in the Assembly of the Republic in the 2019 Portuguese legislative election on the Socialist Party's list for Porto.
 She was re-elected in the January 2022 election, being placed second on the PS list of candidates for Porto after Alexandre Quintanilha.
 The Socialist Party won 19 seats in the constituency and an overall majority in the Assembly.
 From 2019 to 2021 she served on the European Affairs committee and the Culture and Communication committee of the Assembly.

 Publications

 Gambôa's academic publications (as sole author) include: